What prompted your interest in poetry?

 How?
 I’m not sure.
 But inspiration and ideas find me.
-Ideas and thoughts come from nature, birds and animals, from everyday little things, the struggles and I face as a human being—in the outer (real and physical) and the inner worlds (emotional and spiritual) worlds, the daily tragedies, cruelties and injustices that I see or read about.
+Ideas and thoughts come from nature, birds and animals, from everyday little things, the struggles I face as a human being—in the outer (real and physical) and the inner (emotional and spiritual) worlds, the daily tragedies, cruelties and injustices that I see or read about.
 Yet there are moments when the beauty of some living being or an object or event/story will move me, overwhelm me.
 Poems find me.
 I stay open and grateful.

 Where do you write?